dinoswork/dinoswork/README.md

 ## Hi there 👋

 My name is Dinos and I work at the University of Florida in Enrollment Management.
-I'm here to fix problems--particularly the kind that in one way or another involve a keyboard.
+I'm here to fix problems--particularly the kinds that usually involve a keyboard somewhere.
 <!--
 **dinoswork/dinoswork** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.